Tech500/Heating-System-Monitor/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
-README.md --created by ChatGPT, edited and project created by William Lucid, Retired Computer Specialist.
+README.md --created by ChatGPT, edited by and project created by William Lucid, Retired Computer Specialist.
 Project collabation from lead Assistant, ChatGPT; with assists from Geminni, and Copilot.

 ---